dmccuk/ansible_ELK/README.md

     # ansible-playbook -i <server_name/ip>, elk.yml

+If you get an error about Permission denied please check the bottom of this page.

 ## List out available Indexes:

-Once you've deployed the stack, on your server, you can run the following command to see the indexes available.
+Once you've deployed the stack, on your server command line, you can run the following command to see the indexes available.

     # curl localhost:9200/_cat/indices?v

+## Add index In Kibana
+screenshot here

 # Grafana Setup:
 As part of this role I've include a script that will install grafana.
 Simply run the script, then login to the grafana webpage on port 3000.